milonAAA/agency-voice-interface/README.md

 Once the assistant is running, you can interact with it using voice commands.
 Here are some example interactions:

 1. "What's the current time?"
-2. "Generate a random number."
-3. "Open ChatGPT in the browser."
+2. "Open ChatGPT in the browser."
-4. "Create a new file called user_data.txt with some sample content."
+3. "Create a new file called user_data.txt with some sample content."
-5. "Update the user_data.txt file, add more information."
+4. "Update the user_data.txt file, add more information."
-6. "Delete the user_data.txt file."
+5. "Delete the user_data.txt file."

 ## Code Structure

 ### Main Components

 - `main.py`: Entry point of the application, sets up the WebSocket connection and manages the main event loop.
-- `functions.py`: Contains definitions for various functions that can be called by the AI assistant.
+- `tools/`: Contains custom tools for the assistant.
 - `models.py`: Defines Pydantic models for structured data handling.
 - `config.py`: Manages configuration settings and environment variables.
-- `utils.py`: Provides utility functions for logging, encoding, and prompting.
 - `visual_interface.py`: Implements a visual interface for audio energy visualization.
 - `websocket_handler.py`: Handles WebSocket events and message processing.
-- `agency_functions.py`: Defines virtual agents for task delegation.

 ### Key Features